Laugh track: 1970s; Comeback of live audiences

-Though the use of canned laughter reached its peak in the 1960s, a few shows still retained the multi-camera tradition.
-In 1967, Desi Arnaz produced The Mothers-in-Law (NBC, 1967–69), which was recorded in front of a live audience at Desilu Studios, with a sweetening performed in post-production.
-A year later, The Good Guys (CBS, 1968–70) followed the same format.
-Production changes in location, however, caused the remainder of the first season to transition back to single-camera entirely, using only a laugh track.
+The use of canned laughter peaked in the 1960s.
+However, some producers felt uncomfortable managing a sitcom that wasn't designed to be filmed in front of a live audience.
+One such example was Lucy veteran and Lucille Ball's ex-husband Desi Arnaz, who was more familiar with live sitcoms, as he had previously co-produced I Love Lucy.
+In mirroring Ball's successful comeback in The Lucy Show and The Dick Van Dyke Show, Arnaz produced The Mothers-in-Law (NBC, 1967–69), which was recorded in front of a live audience at Desilu Studios, but still hired Douglass to augment a sweetened track in post-production.
+A year later, The Good Guys (CBS, 1968–70) attempted to follow the same format.
+Although the first few episodes were filmed live, changes in production and location forced the crew to drop using multiple cameras for the remainder of the first season, using only a laugh track.
 This continued through season two until low ratings led to its cancellation in 1970.